mukulhase/WebWhatsapp-Wrapper/README.md

 -- User can access and send messages from anywhere without scanning qr anymore, just simple user login and password

 ` Limitation:- Phone has to be ON and connected to the internet `

+This is the README file for the project.